-By definition, a project or product backlog is a visual representation of items that we may or may not deliver.
+By definition, a project or product backlog is a visual representation of items that you may or may not deliver.
 On a Kanban board, the backlog “lives” on the leftmost part before the “To Do” stage (column).

 Inside the backlog, everything needs to be kept in a semantic order which should be achieved with as minimal effort as possible.
 A way to do that is by creating different levels of priority.

 In case you need to collect a large pool of ideas, you can create a separate visual board to serve as your backlog.
 Notice that this won’t be a Kanban board because there will be no flow of work there.
 You can just use it as a way to better visualize and prioritize rough ideas as well as customer feedback.